tecolicom/App-ansicolumn/README.md

 - **-s**#, **--separator**=#

-    Specify a set of characters to be used to delimit columns for the
+    Specify a set of characters to be used to delimit columns for the -t option.
+When used with **--regex-sep** or **-r** option, it is used as regex rather than character set.
-    \-t option.

 - **-t**, **--table**